yoavgre/parkingLotDeploy/README.md

     public_ip: "3.91.120.25"
     url      : "http://ec2-3-91-120-25.compute-1.amazonaws.com"

-To access the deployed API, open the URL provided with the :8000/docs suffix.
+To access the deployed API, open the URL provided.
-For example:

-http://ec2-3-91-120-25.compute-1.amazonaws.com:8000/docs

 This will open the FastAPI Swagger UI where you can test and explore the API endpoints.

+⚠️ **Note**: If accessing the URL **without port `:8000`** does not work, it is likely because the FastAPI app is not running on port 80 (which requires root privileges).
+Unless configured otherwise (e.g. via `sudo` or a reverse proxy), use port `8000` in the URL. for example: http://ec2-3-91-120-25.compute-1.amazonaws.com:8000/docs This will open the FastAPI Swagger UI where you can test and explore the API endpoints.